 First, you’ll be hit by spread, which is in layman terms a commission that the bank adds on top of the exchange rate.
 Second, most banks will charge you a foreign currency transaction fee on top of that.
 If you withdraw money from an overseas ATM there’s often extra fees for that too.

 I don’t like fees so when we started travelling more I decided to look for options that would help us avoid paying unnecessary fees.
 There is a surprisingly large array of products marketed to travellers offered by banks, airlines and other companies, usually in form of prepaid cards.
 However, after some deeper research, I found the products best suited for our needs weren’t actually marketed as traveller cards at all.

 When picking a card we were looking for the following:

-- No yearly fees.
-There are some cards that offer extra perks for a yearly fee (usually several hundred dollars).
+- No annual fees.
+There are some cards that offer extra perks for a fee (usually several hundred dollars).
 We wanted free.

 - No foreign transaction fees.
 Ever.

 - No spread.
 Spread is a “hidden” fee.
 While it’s unavoidable, we wanted it as low as possible.